printer friendly version (PDF)

 As you float through a rapid, the waves and turbulence may make it impossible for you to breathe at your convenience.
 The best place to catch a breath is in the troughs of the waves, where the water is calmest.
 In general, it is best to hold your breath in between good breathing opportunities.

 Listen to your guide, and follow instructions.
 Sticking close to the raft when you fall out is not always the best plan.
+Getting out of the river is the primary goal.
 Most notably, avoid a situation where rocks are just downstream and the boat is just upstream of you.
 In such circumstances you should swim away from the raft in order to avoid becoming sandwiched between the raft and the rock.

-Consider how you are going to get back to the raft.
+Consider how you are going to get back to the raft, or swim to a rocky shore.
 This can be accomplished in a variety of ways:

-Float on your back, keeping your feet up and pointed downstream until you reach a relatively calm area; then swim to the boat, shore or island in the river.
+Float on your back, keeping your feet up and pointed downstream, looking where you are going until you see a way out of the river; then swim to that boat, shore, eddy or island in the river.

 If the conditions at your location remain swift and you perceive hazards downstream, swim to the nearest eddy.
 (An eddy is a pool of calmer water that sits immediately downstream of a boulder or riverside promontory.)
 A backstroke or sidestroke enables you to see better any obstacles downstream.
 Freestyle is recommended for short distances, for greater speed and power.